IGS/Chiron/docs/HMP_data_exercise.md

     [--out_dir /path/to/outdir]
 ```

 Before running this command, the .tar.bz2 files in the "wgs" directory need to be unarchived.
-This process can take about 1 hour to complete.
+This process can take about 1.5 hours to complete.
 Unarchiving should result in FASTQ files in each newly present sample directory
 ```
 for i in `ls -1 /opt/chiron/hmp_client/ex3/wgs`; do tar -xvjf /opt/chiron/hmp_client/ex3/wgs/${i}; done
 ```